Best practices to set up networking for workloads migrated to Azure

 - Because you're using BGP to exchange routing information, you can use BGP's local preference to influence routing.

-- In our example, you assign a higher local preference value to
+- The example assigns a local preference value to

 East US.
-Similarly, you assign a higher local preference value to
+It also assigns a local preference value to

 - This configuration ensures that when both paths to Microsoft are available, users in Los Angeles connect to the